AssabTigleG/error-copier/README.md

         *   Error message(s) and code(s).
         *   Configurable number of lines of code before and after the diagnostic(s).
 *   **Interactive Diagnostics Sidebar:**
-    *   Dedicated sidebar view displaying a tree of all diagnostics in your workspace.
+    *   Dedicated sidebar view (`Error Context` icon in Activity Bar) displaying a tree of all diagnostics in your workspace.
     *   **Live Updates (on save):** Automatically refreshes when you save a file.
     *   **Visual Grouping:** Diagnostics in the tree are grouped by file and then by proximity.
     *   **Filtering:** Filter the diagnostics tree by file path or message content.